AcidWeb/CurseBreaker/README.md

 If that occurs user must get a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 And then add it to the application configuration by using `set gh_api` command.

 ## KNOWN ISSUES
-- Using "double" WoWInterface projects ([example](https://www.wowinterface.com/downloads/info5086-BigWigsBossmods)) will always install a retail version of the addon.
+- Using WoWInterface projects that provide multiple addon releases ([example](https://www.wowinterface.com/downloads/info5086-BigWigsBossmods)) will always install a retail version of the addon.
 It can't be fixed as WoWInterface API doesn't support this type of project.
 - Some WoWInterface addon categories (e.g. Compilations, Optional) are not handled by their API.
 Addons in these categories can't be installed.
 - WoWInterface projects that need to install files outside the `Interface\AddOns` directory are not supported.